WoojungBae/afttest/README.md

 # Important Note on the Simulations Reported in the Paper

-Due the journal’s time and computational constraints, the simulation results reported in the paper were based on a reduced set of Monte Carlo runs and parameter settings.
+Due to the journal’s time and computational constraints, the simulation results reported in the paper were based on a reduced set of Monte Carlo runs and parameter settings.